bcastelino/prompt-perfect-local-extension/README.md

 </table>

 ---
-## 💻 Installation
+## 💻 Installation & 🔗 API Integration

 1. Download or clone this repository to your local machine
-2. Create an `openrouter_secrets.js` file in the extension root with your OpenRouter API key:
+2. Update the `openrouter_secrets.js` file in the extension root with your [OpenRouter API key](https://openrouter.ai/):

    ```js
    window.OPENROUTER_API_KEY = 'sk-...'; // Your OpenRouter API key